TFD

 Ideally I would prefer a more structured macro/metaprogramming system, but I don't really know what that would look like.
 C-style macros combine extremes of capability and simplicity, it's very very hard to compete with them.
 Inline functions and compile-time functions can solve some of the things macros are needed for, but it's not quite enough.

 An idea I'm most interested in is compile-time scripting.
-The easiest example is a function that returns it's value at compile-time:
+The easiest example is a function that runs and returns it's value at compile-time:

 x *= y;